SeongchunYang/renv_to_docker/README.md

 While the newly added packages can be saved to the image <code>renv.lock</code>, this means that you would need to keep this image around if you plan on expanding further on this particular package addition.

 Also, if you were to decide to add a significant package that will be used throughout the project, you may need to revamp the base image.

-Regardless, the chain lives on as the created docker image down the chain will no longer require the base to propagate.
-But this does make tracing ancestry a hassle.
+This does make tracing ancestry of an image a hassle.

 ## Closing remarks